 For the last 20 years, global polio eradication has been a collaborative effort between the World Health Organization, UNICEF, Rotary International, CDC, foreign Ministries of Health, and other non-governmental organization partners.
-Global eradication has been nearly complete at various points in history, but security risks and geographical and cultural barriers have made it difficult to reach unvaccinated children.
-We are again close to global polio eradication, but there are still countries where polio is endemic, and the challenge of circulating vaccine derived polio (cVDPV) remains.
+Despite being close to global polio eradication, there are still countries where polio is endemic, and the challenge of circulating vaccine derived polio (cVDPV) remains.
 Disease surveillance does not occur in many areas, hampering eradication efforts.

-Since 2003, McKing has been supporting polio eradication efforts by placing staff in over 40 countries for short- and long-term assignments.
-These consultants enable international organizations to have representatives on the ground, keeping them informed of and participating in in-country activities.
-McKing staff activities include
+Since 2003, McKing has been supporting polio eradication efforts by placing consultants in over 40 countries for short- and long-term assignments, enabling international organizations to have representatives on the ground, keeping them informed of and participating in in-country surveillance activities.

 - Centers for Disease Control and Prevention and other Non-Profit Partners